kumod007/Cars-Ex-Showroom-Price-Prediction/README.md

 5. <b>`Numerical data preprocessing:`</b> Various data preprocessing techniques were applied to the numerical dataframe, including handling measurement unit inconsistencies and transforming attributes to a uniform scale for improved modeling.
 6. <b>`Exploratory Data Analysis (EDA):`</b> EDA was performed to identify trends, patterns, and relationships between independent variables and the target variable.
 7. <b>` Feature selection`</b>: Statistical techniques such as ANOVA, correlation analysis, and chi-square tests were employed to select key features significantly influencing the car price.
-8. <b>` Model building:`</b> Multiple algorithms including regression, decision trees, and ensemble techniques were utilized to build predictive models.
+8. <b>` Model building:`</b> Multiple algorithms were used to build predictive models, including regression, decision trees, and ensemble techniques.
-9. <b>` Model evaluation:`</b> Model performance was evaluated using various metrics, and the predicted versus actual values were visualized using residual plots.
+9. <b>` Model evaluation:`</b> Model performance was assessed using metrics and visualized with residual plots.
-10. <b>` Model comparison and stacking:`</b> The performance of different models was compared, and a stacked model was created using the top-performing models.
+10. <b>` Model comparison and stacking:`</b> Different models were compared, and a stacked model was created using the top performers.
-11. <b>` Robust model creation:`</b> A robust model with high accuracy and minimal errors was developed to predict car prices successfully.
+11. <b>` Robust model creation:`</b> A robust, accurate model was developed for successful car price prediction.

 ----